achuchulev/tf-null-hw/README.md

 terraform init
 ```

 * create `terraform.tfvars` file and specify the number of resources you want to create assigning value to `multiple` variable.
-If .tfvars not created `terraform apply` will create two resources that have been defined by `default = 2`
+If `.tfvars` is missing `terraform apply` will create two resources that is the default value of `multiple` var

 ```
 multiple = 3